 On a scale from 0 to 10, how likely would you be to recommend our company to a friend or colleague?

 The response is scored on an 11 point scale from Very Unlikely (0) to Very Likely (10).

-Once you have the results to that question you need to convert them into the score in the following way:
+Once you have the results of that question, you convert them into the NPS in the following way:

 - Anyone that gave you a 0-6 score is termed a Detractor;